CISecurity/ArtifactExpressions/artifacts/macos/macos.pwpolicy59_v1.rst

 XCCDF
 '''''

 For ``macos.pwpolicy59_v1`` artifacts, the xccdf:check looks like this.
-There is no Value in the xccdf for this Artifact.
+There is no Value element in the XCCDF for this Artifact.

 ::